Makassar Strait

 The Mahakam River and Karangan River of Borneo empty into the strait.

 Ports along the strait include Balikpapan and Bontang in Borneo, and Makassar, Palu, and Parepare in Sulawesi.
 The city of Samarinda is 48 km (30 mi) from the strait, along the Mahakam.

 Extent

 The International Hydrographic Organization (IHO) defines the Makassar Strait as being one of the waters of the East Indian Archipelago.
 The IHO defines its limits as follows:

 The channel between the East coast of Borneo and the West coast of Celebes [Sulawesi], is bounded:

 On the North.
 By a line joining Tanjong Mangkalihat, Borneo (1°02′N 118°57′E) and Stroomen Kaap (Cape Binar), Celebes (1°20′N 120°52′E).

 On the South.
 By a line from the Southwestern extreme of Celebes (5°37′S 119°27′E), through the Southern point of Tana Keke, to the Southern extreme of Laoet (4°06′S 116°06′E) thence up the West coast of that island to Tanjong Kiwi and thence across to Tanjong Petang, Borneo (3°37′S 115°57′E) at the Southern end of Laoet Strait.

+Geology

+The Makassar Strait and North Makassar Basin is the result of back-arc extension due to the subduction of a small tectonic slab to the east.
+Rifting began in the Eocene, with high sedimentation rates filling the extension basin throughout the Eocene through Miocene.
+These Miocene basin sediments hold very large amounts of oil and natural gas deposits, especially in the hydrocarbon rich Kutei Basin.

+The arrival of the Benggai Sula microplate has rotated the Island of Sulawesi in a counter-clockwise direction, allowing opening of the southern Makassar Basin with accommodation by the Adang/Paternoster Fault.